-So, what is enthusiasm and how can it benefit your firm?
+So, how can enthusiasm benefit your firm?

-Enthusiasm is best described as a positive energy, keenness and passion that exists within your team and therefore, within your firm.
+Enthusiasm is best described as a positive energy, keenness and passion that exists within your team and, therefore, within your firm.
 It is a motivated mindset, in which your team always go the extra mile and rise to the challenge when there are setbacks.

-With this positive energy, your firm becomes a good place to work even in the most difficult of times.
+With this positive energy, your firm becomes a good place to work, even in the most difficult of times.

 Here’s a great story of what can be achieved by an enthusiastic workforce.